bazaarvoice/emodb/docs/_posts/2016-08-31-blobstore.md

 be rejected.
 All data centers must up and available when tables are created so the data store can ensure that table metadata has replicated to all servers before the table can be used.

-Authorization:

-See [API Keys](Security.md) documentation for information on authorizing this request.

 Request Parameters:

-*   `audit` - required - An [O-Rison-encoded] (http://mjtemplate.org/examples/rison.html) map containing
+*   `audit` - required - An [O-Rison-encoded](https://github.com/Nanonid/rison) map containing
     information that can be used to trace changes to an object and debug applications that use EmoDB.
-    If your client is written in Java, you may use the [rison] (https://github.com/bazaarvoice/rison) project to implement the O-Rison encoding.
-For other languages, see http://mjtemplate.org/examples/rison.html.
+    If your client is written in Java, you may use the [rison](https://github.com/bazaarvoice/rison) project to implement the O-Rison encoding.
+For other languages, see [here](https://github.com/Nanonid/rison).
-    There are a few [pre-defined keys] (https://github.com/bazaarvoice/emodb/blob/master/common/api/src/main/java/com/bazaarvoice/emodb/common/api/Audit.java) in Audit.java that clients are encouraged to use.
+    There are a few [pre-defined keys](https://github.com/bazaarvoice/emodb/blob/master/common/api/src/main/java/com/bazaarvoice/emodb/common/api/Audit.java)
+    in Audit.java that clients are encouraged to use.
 You may pass an empty map of audit information (encoded as an empty string), but this is discouraged.
 After applying the O-Rison encoding, don't forget that, as with all url query parameters, the audit argument must be UTF-8 URI-encoded.
 There